Charity Bike Ride for Autism: A Start-to-Finish Guide

 Don’t worry about writing a perfect essay.
 Just speak from the heart.
 A few honest sentences about your personal connection to the cause are far more powerful than a generic request.
 If you need a little help getting your page set up, our tech support team is here for you.

-Smart Ways to Ask for Donations
+How to Ask for Donations (Without Being Awkward)

 Once your page is ready, it’s time to start sharing it.
 A fantastic way to kick things off is to make the first donation yourself.
 This shows your commitment right from the start and can encourage your friends and family to follow your lead.
 It gets the momentum going and shows everyone you’re personally invested in the cause.